What are Prop Shadows?

 Tip 1: Just Don’t do it!

 The easiest and simplest fix for removing prop shadows is to avoid flying into or facing the sun altogether.
+Also, if you have control over the camera pitch like on most DJI drones, make sure the camera is pointing down to decrease the likelihood of prop shadows being apparent in your drone footage.

 Tip 2: Use an ND Filter